 The edge of the sea is a scientist’s treasure trove.
 This week, campers will find out what makes the coast such a valuable ecosystem.
 Campers will investigate the many watery habitats of eastern Massachusetts, from rivers to tide pools, learning how all life on land is connected to life in the ocean.

 Scholarship Copayments: If awarded a scholarship, the copayment amount as based on household adjusted gross income (AGI): $50 if AGI is less than $40,000 or $100 if AGI is between $40,000 and $80,000.

 A $2 service fee will be added to each nonmember ticket booked by phone.
 The service fee is $1.50 for online registrations.

 Our instructors are one of our greatest strengths.
 With a priority placed on safe, engaging, and meaningful activities, our staff of professionals helps us stand out from the crowd.

 - Two (2) Lead Instructors (college graduates in fields of education, marine science, or a related field)

 - Two (2) Assistant Instructors (college-age young adults currently pursuing their degree in education, marine science, or a related field)

-- Adult instructors engage in three weeks of staff training.
+- Adult instructors engage in two weeks of staff training.

 - All adult instructors are certified in first aid and CPR.